jrdorn/Alpha-City-Index/docs/README.md

 ## Introduction

 basis is a simple budget web app.
+Users can create, save, update, and remove budget categories to keep track of their monthly expenses.

-I drew inspiration from Wally and Google Charts.
+I drew design inspiration from Wally and Google Charts.

 ## Status